lingrottin/neospg/README.md

 ## Wow, 3600 is too much!
 NeoSPG uses powerful [CommandLineUtils](https://github.com/natemcmaster/CommandLineUtils) class lib.
 And this provides NeoSPG the ability to parse command line arguments.
-Simple use these when you are executing `neospg`:
+Simply use these when you are executing `neospg`:
 ```powershell
 neospg -n18 -s abcdefg
 neospg -n:18 -s="NeoSPG is fucking best!"